-This unit is strongly recommended for students who do not wish to pursue studying Science in Year 11 and 12.
-The content will broadly cover the key elements of the Australian Curriculum.
-The course is designed to present Science to students in a relevant and interactive way.
+This unit is strongly recommended for students who do not wish to pursue studying Science in Years 11 and 12.
+The content will broadly cover the key elements of the Year 10 Australian Curriculum.
+The course is designed to present science to students in a relevant and thoughtful way.
+During the semester they will use numeracy, literacy and research skills to develop their understanding of the three big controversies of the 20th Century.